 What the hell is Cozumel, and what is there to do there?
 Cozumel is a medium-sized Island off the coast of Playa Del Carmen, Mexico, located in the Mexican state of Quintana Roo.
 It is known for some of the best scuba diving in the world and its laid-back, picturesque beach vibes.
-Do you Scuba?
-Do you like to soak up the sun while sipping margaritas & pina coladas?
+Do you scuba?
+Do you like to soak up the sun while sipping margaritas & piña coladas?
 Do you like Mexican culture and hospitality?
-Do you like ATVs, Boats, snorkeling, and exploring?
+Do you like ATVs, boats, snorkeling, and exploring?
 You're in for a treat if you answered yes to ANY of these questions.

 Cozumel is a common Mexican vacation destination, so it's easy to get to!